 Directions:

-Whisk together the gluten-free flour, baking powder, salt, and granulated sugar in a large mixing bowl.
-Whisk the non-dairy milk, lemon juice, and zest together in a separate mixing bowl.
-Add the vegan mascarpone cheese, melted coconut oil, and vanilla extract to the wet ingredients, and whisk until smooth.
-Add the wet and dry ingredients to stir until a smooth batter forms.
+Whisk the gluten-free flour, baking powder, salt, and granulated sugar in a large mixing bowl.
+Whisk the non-dairy milk, lemon juice, and zest in a separate mixing bowl.
+Add the vegan mascarpone cheese, melted coconut oil, and vanilla extract to the wet ingredients and whisk until smooth.
+Stir the wet and dry ingredients until a smooth batter forms.
 Heat a non-stick skillet or griddle over medium heat.

 Once the skillet is hot, use a 1/4 cup measure to pour the batter onto the skillet, making circular pancakes.
-Cook the pancakes for 2-3 minutes on one side or until bubbles start to form on the surface.
-Flip the pancakes and cook for an additional 1-2 minutes on the other side or until golden brown.
+Cook the pancakes on one side for 2-3 minutes until bubbles form on the surface.
+Flip the pancakes and cook on the other side for 1-2 minutes until golden brown.
 Repeat with the remaining batter until all the pancakes are cooked.
 Serve the lemon mascarpone pancakes hot, dusted with powdered sugar.

 Get Started Today